dN/dx Reconstruction with Deep Learning for High-Granularity TPCs: Reconstruction with Deep Learning

 \subsection{Backbone Structure}

 As shown in figure~\ref{fig:backbone}, the backbone of the network is a U-Net-based~\cite{ronneberger2015u} hierarchical architecture, consisting of a U-shaped encoder–decoder with skip connections.
 To begin, a graph is constructed for each \gls{tpc} track, where every \gls{tpc} hit represented as a node.
-The node features include the hit's charge and timing, and nodes are connected to their $k$ nearest neighbors ($k$NN) based on Euclidean distance.
+The node features include the hit's charge and timing, and nodes are connected to their $k$ nearest neighbors ($k$NN) based on \gls{3d} Euclidean distance.
 The graph sequentially executes the hierarchical encoder and decoder.

-Within the encoder, transitions down are performed by randomly dropping a fraction of nodes while projecting the features into a higher-dimension space.
+Within the encoder, transitions down are performed by applying farthest point sampling to a subset of nodes, while simultaneously projecting their features into a higher-dimension space.
 Conversely, in the decoder, transitions up are achieved through interpolation, with features mapped back into a lower-dimension space.
 At each transition, a new $k$NN graph is constructed.
 Skip connections link layers at corresponding hierarchical levels, ensuring information flow across the network.
 Additionally, each transition layer incorporates a transformer layer, which will be discussed in the following section.
 At the end of the decoder, the output graph contains the same number of nodes as the initial input graph.
 Finally, an \gls{mlp} layer followed by a softmax layer produces probabilities in the range [0, 1].
 The detailed network parameters are summarized in table~\ref{tab:model_par}.